alfredangelov/RVToolsDailyDump/README.md

 - Install Microsoft.PowerShell.SecretManagement and SecretStore modules
 - Install Microsoft Graph modules (if Microsoft Graph email is configured)
-- Install PnP.PowerShell module (if SharePoint integration is enabled)
 - Create and configure the RVToolsVault for unattended operation
 - Validate RVTools installation
 - Create required directories